dagboujhatem/login-register-javascript-with-localstorage/README.md

-# This is a repo contains the register and the login page :
+# This is a repository contain the register and the login page demo :
 This project contain the register and login functions, users are saved in the localStorage of browser.